SeanHeelan/HeapLayout/README.md

 development process, while letting the machine use its raw reasoning power to solve the complex but tedious task of heap layout manipulation.

-# BibTex
+# BibTeX

-If you wish to cite this work the bibtex is as follows:
+If you wish to cite this work the BibTeX is as follows:

 ```
 @inproceedings {HeelanUSENIX2018,